absichtbar/css-accessibility-check/README.md

 # So why should you use css-accessibility-check?
 This CSS would help you to ensure you find certain accessibility issues on your sites you might miss to avoid.

-# Wich accessibility issues does css-accessibility-check show?
+# How did you choose wich accessibility issues css-accessibility-check should show?
 Well, I need to start somewhere, so I decided to start with the most common accessibility failures! https://webaim.org/projects/million/ lists the top 6 issues that 96.3% of the  websites tested in 2023 show:
 1. low contrast text: 83.6%